KQM-git/TCL/docs/evidence/combat-mechanics/enemy-mechanics/enemy-interactions.md

 Oneshot ignores shields - [YouTube](https://youtu.be/P77v66oXhfg)
 Oneshot can not be parried - [YouTube](https://youtu.be/v9RGPc2ka7I)
 Oneshot can not be dash i-framed - [YouTube #1](https://youtu.be/N2CxwCyj_0E), [YouTube #2](https://youtu.be/MeHqO7vBNRo), [YouTube #3](https://youtu.be/zDV-d6j7k0s)
-Oneshot can be burst I-framed - [YouTube](https://youtu.be/wD7pgFGhPvc)
+Oneshot can be Burst I-framed - [YouTube](https://youtu.be/wD7pgFGhPvc)
 100% damage reduction does not reduce damage taken by oneshot - [YouTube](https://www.youtube.com/watch?v=gd_DmaXBE_I)
 Some skills with I-frames can dodge the oneshot (mona hold E) - [YouTube](https://youtu.be/Ht_yDNwAihQ)
 Taunts can not be marked by oneshot - [YouTube](https://youtu.be/r4Wwpv6XFYE)